 The Rockstar Energy Drink babes rocked!

-Just down the street, the pretty ladies kept things hopping at The Hideaway.
+The pretty ladies kept things hopping at The Hideaway just down the street.

 More not-so-hidden beauty at The Hideaway.